errmakov/de-stash-aws_s3_sync/README.md

 }
 ```

-9. Specify log file and lock file with `--log` and `--lock` flags (run `de-stash-aws_s3_sync.sh --help` for more info) so the user runs the script has access to.
+9. Specify log file and lock file with `--log` and `--lock` flags (run `de-stash-aws_s3_sync.py --help` for more info) so the user runs the script has access to.
 Lock file is needed to serve concurent writing to the log file.

----

-[^1]: jq is a json processor, [https://jqlang.github.io/jq/](https://jqlang.github.io/jq/)